Materials-Data-Science-and-Informatics/dev-utils/CONTRIBUTING.md

 # How To Contribute

 All kinds of contributions are very welcome!
-You can contribute in various ways, e.g. by
+You can contribute in various ways, e.g. by:

 * providing feedback
 * asking questions
 * suggesting ideas
 * implementing features
 * fixing problems
 * improving documentation

+To make contributing to open source projects a good experience to everyone involved, please make sure that you follow our code of conduct when communicating with others.

 ## Ideas, Questions and Problems